Home > Blog Posts > Find out where your money can take you with a pay calculator!

-Super contribution is $138.73, Super guarantee currently is 9.5%
+The super contribution is $138.73.
+Super guarantee currently is 9.5%

 To accurately manage your finances, calculate a budget from your net income.

-Your net income will not increase very often, however, your life may force you to tighten your belt.
+Your net income will not increase very often; however, your life may force you to tighten your belt.
 There are plenty of unforeseen challenges life can throw at you.
 Adjusting your budget weekly to fit whatever is complicating your life can give you clarity in your finances and halt unwanted expenditure.